tmax818/day5/about.md

 [jekyll-organization]: https://github.com/jekyll

 This is also my day 5 web site.
 Hi!
+I am using Cloud Cannon's web based text editor and it's pretty cool I have to say!
+I type and click their save button and my repo on GitHub is updated!
+This is pretty sweet!